opensievi/cls-control/README.md

 - Adding an accelerometer + connection to MS via CAN.
 - GPS support and datalogging from MS.
 - Automatic climate controlling instead of manual air conditioning.
+- As the ignition advance tuning of my Mercedes has gone further and trial-and-error method is starting to get on my nerves, I'm planning to use the Nano as a knock sensor controller as well.
+Already bought me a simple Bosch-like aftermarket knock sensor.
+This will definitely be the next function to add to this project.